versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 * Then, check for any validation errors that come purely from JSON Schema violations, with the call to `js.validate data, jsonSchema`
 * If that passes, we need to do more sophisticated validation that cannot occur by JSON Schema alone.
-This is where our that bad boy JSONPath saves the day.
+This is where that bad boy JSONPath saves the day.
 * The array `['href', 'downloadUrl', 'moreInfoUrl', 'thumbhref']` is a list of property names that, regardless of where they appear in the document graph, must be a valid URI.
 * This line: `jp(data, '$..href')...` first uses JSONPath to fetch **all** properties named `href` in the document,